Argobba

 - Technology Adoption

-- Technology adoption is increasing, with mobile phones and internet access becoming more common, facilitating communication and information sharing.
+- Technology adoption is increasing, with mobile phones and internet access becoming more common.

 - Hybrid Cultural Forms

-- Hybrid cultural forms are emerging, blending traditional Argobba practices with modern influences, particularly in music and fashion.
+- Hybrid cultural forms are emerging, blending traditional and modern elements in music, fashion, and art.

 - Social Media Presence

-- Social media is used by some Argobba, particularly youth, to share cultural content and connect with the broader Ethiopian and global community.
+- Social media is used to promote cultural heritage and connect with the diaspora, enhancing cultural exchange.

 - Challenges